vstinner/cpython_core_tutorial/write_pr.rst

 * Wait... the confirmation is done manually by humans, so be prepared to wait up to one week (usually 3 business days)

-For legal question, see XXX mailing list.
+For legal question, see the `python legal <https://mail.python.org/mailman/listinfo/python-legal-sig>`_ mailing list.

 Create a local Git branch